How to Hike Seward Mountain and Range in the Adirondack Mountains, New York

 Adirondack 46er High Peak Challenge

 Most of the other peaks in this challenge, are located in Keene Valley or Lake Placid, New York.
-However, this range is about 27 miles southwest of Lake Placid (about 45 minutes away) near Tupper Lake, NY.
+However, this range is about 27 miles southwest of Lake Placid (about 45 minutes away from Lake Placid) near Tupper Lake, NY.
 There are a total of 4 high peaks in this range, with a total elevation gain of almost 6,000ft.
 Most people hike Seward, Donaldson and Emmons together (this is what I did), and Seymour on its own.
 You definitely can hike all of them together, but beware, it will be about a 22-25 mile day.

 This article is all about the Seward Range.

-Seward Range Trailhead
+Seward Mountain Trailhead

 For 13 miles continue straight.
 You will come to an intersection at the end of Keene, where you want to continue right, towards the High Peaks.
 There will be a small sign for it, so you should see it.
 In another 13 miles, you will keep left onto Old Military Road, then in 3.6 miles you will take a slight left onto NY-86.
 In 2.4 miles you will again, keep left onto NY-86 and in 3.7 miles you will take a left onto River Street.
 Continue onto River Street in .3 of a mile and in .2 of a mile you will continue onto NY-3.